chitranshk1301/dotfiles/README.md

-# ARCH Linux dotfiles(configuration files)
+# ARCH Linux configuration files
-Dotfiles are the way you customize your distro.
+Dotfiles are configuration files for various programs, and they help those programs manage their functionality.